aeadio/dotfiles/README.md

 Playbooks are broken out by purpose, so I can apply only the changes I need to update some aspect of the system -- ie, run `install-formulae.yml` to pull in some new tools I'm using across all machines.

 There is a simple bootstrap script for running the playbooks that _does not require_ Ansible to be pre-installed.
-It will check for the existence of Ansible (and of an up to date Python), and if not found, will temporarily fetch a build of each into a temporary directory.
-This works without Homebrew, and should work out of the box on a fresh copy of MacOS.
+It will install the Xcode CLI tools, then install Ansible into a temporary virtuelenv.
+This works without Homebrew, and should work out of the box on a reasonably-recent fresh copy of MacOS.

 ## Todo